-The only drink we know of that requires keeping a fire extinguisher close by, the Blue Blazer was cooked up by cocktail pioneer Jerry Thomas in a gambling saloon in Gold Rush–era San Francisco.
-In his 1862 “Bar-tenders Guide,” he describes it as a “blazing stream of liquid fire,” but it’s basically a Hot Toddy made with high-proof scotch and a whole lot of flair.
+The Blue Blazer’s origins can be traced to a gambling saloon in Gold Rush-era San Francisco, where cocktail pioneer Jerry Thomas hatched the idea.
+In his 1862 “Bar-tenders Guide,” he describes the drink as a “blazing stream of liquid fire,” which sums it up pretty well.
+For further context, the Blue Blazer is basically a Hot Toddy made with high-proof scotch and a side of showmanship.

 - 4 ounces cask-strength Scotch whisky